jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 math: true
 ---

-**Quadrature Phase Shift Keying**, or QPSK for short, is a digital modulation technique that encodes information onto a carrier wave by applying $45^\circ$, $135^\circ$, $225^\circ$, or $315^\circ$ phase shifts at a fixed rate, called the **symbol rate**.
-Each phase shift is called a **symbol**.
-For QPSK, a symbol is represented by 2 bits.
+Before transistors, everything in communications was analog.
+Modems were built by slide-rule wielding engineers with an incredible, almost magical, ability to finely control currents and voltages in specially designed circuits.

+The proliferation of transistors and integrated circuits in the 1950's and 1960's shook up the electronics industry.
+Engineers started thinking about how they could take advantage of this new digital paradigm to improve their existing product line , or maybe invent something completely new.

+**Phase Shift Keying** (PSK) is the digital evolution of older analog phase modulation systems.
+Phase modulation encodes information in the phase of some higher frequency signal.
+This happens in continuous time by tweaking some specific, physical property of the circuit.
+There's no clear saparation between the information and the signal that carries it to its destination.
+It all happens in the circuit.

+It encodes information onto a high frequency carrier wave using a discretized sequence of strategic phase shifts.

+Each individual phase shift is called a **symbol** and is represented by a certain number of bits.
+The simplest form of PSK is BPSK (binary shift keying), and it uses 1 bit to represent each symbol.
+QPSK (quadrature shift keying) is slightly more complicated than BPSK and uses 2 bits per symbol.

-## Derivation
+## Phase Modulation

-To understand QPSK, we need to start with analog phase modulation.
-Analog modulation has been around for a long time and doesn't depend on fancy, sophisticated integrated circuits or computers.
-Instead, it relies on cleverly arranging circuit elements to continously tweak some property of a sinusoidal signal.

-Fortunately for us, scientists and engineers discovered how to model analog systems mathematically.
-The equation for phase modulating a carrier with frequency $f$ Hz with a **baseband signal** $\phi(t)$ is
+If you crack open a communications book, you'll usually see phase modulation described mathematically like this

 $$
 y(t) = \cos(2\pi f t + \phi (t)).
 $$

-All the information is in the baseband signal.
-The carrier just *carries* it to where it needs to go.

-This formula is not a very useful way to develop QPSK modulation because the carrier and information signal appear together under the $\cos$ function.
-We need to rip them apart so the baseband signal can be synthesized digitally and converted to an analog waveform at the right moment.

-Fortunately, the fix is simple.
-We just need to apply one of the angle sum formulas you probably learned in high school:
+* $f$ is freqency in Hz (aka cycles per second).
+* $t$ is time in seconds.
+* $\phi(t)$ is the continuous time phase shift that encodes information.

+The biggest problem with the equation is that the waveform we'd like to digitize, $\phi(t)$, and the higher frequency carrier that we'd like to keep as analog, are jumbled together.
+We need to find a way to rip them apart.

+Fortunately, the only thing we need is high school math!
+Do you remember those angle sum formulas from trig or precalculus?
+Let's take the angle sum formula for $\cos$:

 $$
 \cos(x+y) = \cos(x)\cos(y) - \sin(x)\sin(y)
 $$

-Applying this to $y(t)$, we get
+and apply it to $y(t)$.
+Here's the result:

 $$
 y(t) = \cos (\phi (t))  \cos(2\pi f t) - \sin(\phi (t)) \sin(2\pi f t)
 $$

 I don't like all the parenthesis.
-To clean it up, let's substitute $I(t)$ for $\cos (\phi (t))$ and
+Let's clean it up by substituting $I(t)$ for $\cos (\phi (t))$ and
 $Q(t)$ for $\sin(\phi (t))$:

 $$
 y(t) = I(t)  \cos(2\pi f t) - Q(t) \sin(2\pi f t)
 $$

-$I(t)$ and $Q(t)$ are called  **in-phase** and **quadrature** signals, and show up frequently in digital communications.
+It's not too important right now, but just so you know $I(t)$ and $Q(t)$ are called  **in-phase** and **quadrature** signals, and show up frequently in digital communications.

-## What's the Point?
+## What about QPSK

 This post is all about calculating $I(t)$ and $Q(t)$ at discrete moments in time.
 This is what makes it digital.
 In a real system, you'd use a **digital to analog converter** (DAC) and **reconstruction filter** to transform the digital samples into a smooth, continuous, analog waveform.
 We'll talk about interfacing with DACs and designing reconstruction filters sometime in the future.